 What's happened

-Mexican authorities confirmed the death of drug lord Nemesio Oseguera Cervantes, aka El Mencho, after a firefight in Jalisco.
+Mexican authorities confirmed the death of drug lord Nemesio Oseguera Cervantes, aka El Mencho, after a military raid in Jalisco.
 His death has triggered retaliatory violence across 20 states, with over 70 killed.
-The cartel's religious symbols found at his home reveal a complex personal side.
-The event marks a significant blow to Mexico's drug war efforts.
+The cartel's religious symbols at his home reveal a complex personal side.
+The event marks a major blow to Mexico's drug war efforts.

 What's behind the headline?